ZaneH/kg/content/code/topics/terminal/learning-vim.md

 ## Why use vim?

-If you use Linux frequently, you'll have to edit files frequently.
+If you use [[code/topics/os/linux|Linux]] frequently, you'll have to edit files frequently.
 In server environments, there is no GUI for VSCode to make those changes so we use `vim` often times. `vim` is a small text-editor, less than 50 MB and it runs completely in the terminal.

 One of the best parts about vim is that it is *fast*.
 If you watch someone who has learned the shortcuts, it's faster than moving the mouse around and using a text editor in that way.